Steve Stenstrom

-Steve Stenstrom (born December 23, 1971) is a former professional American football quarterback.
+Steve Stenstrom (born December 23, 1971) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Stanford Cardinal.
+He was selected in the fourth round of the 1995 NFL draft.

 College career

-Stenstrom attended Stanford University where he was a member of Sigma Nu Fraternity.
+Stenstrom attended Stanford University where he was a member of Sigma Nu fraternity.
 Stenstrom was the starting quarterback at Stanford University from 1991 to 1994, and still holds many of Stanford's passing records: